benhowell/benhowell.github.com/_drafts/your-financial-history-your-business.md

 <p>
-Recruitment, shady practices and unsavoury hiring advice has a habit of getting on my goat as is clear in my [rant in a previous article about recruitment]({% post_url 2014-07-17-step-away-from-the-kool-aid %}).
+Recruitment, shady practices and unsavoury hiring advice has a habit of getting on my goat as is clear in my <span markdown="span">[rant in a previous article about recruitment]({% post_url 2014-07-17-step-away-from-the-kool-aid %})</span>.

 Hiring employees for a given position with a salary that's fair.
 Of course the employer will be offering market value for the person with the right skills and experience?
 Or will they?